codex-academy/StyleGuide/README.md

 * Inline code snippets use a single backtick
 * Fenced code blocks are surrounded by blank lines and have a language specified
 * Emphasis markers, code elements, and link text have no spaces inside
+* Code or file names are enclosed by backticks
 * Lists
     * are surrounded by a blank line
     * start at the beginning of the line